 Family ESCape Days

-Brydon Lagoon, Sat Dec 31 2022
+Brydon Lagoon, Sat Dec 30 2022 @ 9am

-Campbell Valley Park, Sat Feb 18 2023
+Campbell Valley Park, Feb 2024

 Stay tuned to ESC's events by joining our newsletter!

-2nd Paper Airplane Competition
+3rd Paper Airplane Competition

-Buckley Park, Langley, 2022
+Buckley Park, Langley, 2023

-Participants ranged from 3-16 years old!
+Participants ranged from 3-13 years old!
 Participating in a competition is more important than winning and even the best of Olympians have days where they do not perform to their skill level.
 So never feel bad for where you placed in a competition because what matters most is that you showed up!

 The winners are:

 ESC had a great time organizing this event!
-We hope your family will join us next year!
-To stay tuned for ESC Paper Airplane Competition 2023 by signing up to our newsletter!
+We hope your family will join us again next year!

 FREE Family Fun

-Despite the chilly weather we had a great turnout, with about 15 families joining us for the morning.
-It was a true pleasure to see familiar and new faces as well as returning counters.
+We had a great turnout, with about 18 families joining us for the morning.
+It was a true pleasure to see familiar faces and returning counters.
 It was also great to see such a diversity in participating families.
 We had families for whom it was their first ever bird count to some serious birding families.
 Your enthusiasm and dedication is what keeps this count going.

 The results from our count have, once again, been submitted to Bird Studies Canada.
-Thank you to all those who participated, shared and made this event possible 4 years in a row.
+Thank you to all those who participated, shared and made this event possible 5 years in a row.
 Looking forward to next year's count!

 Stay tuned for information on our summer event, Paper Airplane Competition, by joining our newsletter!
-More information below!